 Real estate appraiser salary snapshot

-Data from the 2020-2021 Appraisal Income Guide shows that the average real estate appraiser salary rises not only with license level, but also years of experience and number of hours worked.
+Data from the 2022-2023 Appraisal Salary Guide shows that the average real estate appraiser salary rises not only with license level, but also years of experience and number of hours worked.

 Like with many professions, the more time you put in, the more your hard work pays off.
 Average earnings tend to increase the longer an appraiser is in the profession, with the greatest jump being from 0-2 years of experience to 2-5 years of experience.
 Appraisers who have put in 16+ years in the appraisal industry tend to make the most ($118K), while those who have less than 2 years of experience earn the least ($43K).

 Ready to launch your appraisal career?
 Download our free career guide.

 How to increase your real estate appraiser salary

 The 2022-2023 Appraisal Salary Guide offers many insights into how you can maximize your earnings and increase your appraiser salary.
 A few key strategies for growing your income include upgrading your license, specializing in commercial properties, and sharpening your business skills.

 One of the best ways to maximize your earnings is to upgrade your license.
 Each license level requires you to develop new skills that allow you to appraise different property types.
 The higher the license level, the higher the income.
 (See the “Real estate appraiser salary snapshot” at the beginning of this article for details.)

 Home appraiser salary vs. commercial appraiser salary

 Additionally, certain specializations can increase appraisal earnings.
 While most appraisers surveyed have specialized in residential properties, data shows you can increase your earning potential by specializing in hospitality, commercial, or agricultural properties.